-When in doubt it’s always best to conceal valuable electronics/items and opt for a bohemian look.
-Along with a dressed down look, travelers should always adopt an air of confidence, even when lost.
-Thieves are always on the lookout for an easy score, so they pick out the weakest traveler.
+When in doubt, it’s always best to conceal valuable items and opt for a bohemian look.
+Along with a dressed-down appearance, travellers should always adopt an air of confidence – even when lost.
+Thieves are always on the lookout for an easy score, so they always pick out the weakest traveller.

 Thieves in South America are quick.
 I remember sipping a coffee at a Starbucks in Santiago when a guy casually walked up the stairs and, without flinching, grabbed someone’s duffle bag before walking away.
 In less than 10 seconds, the thief, along with his newly acquired bag, had disappeared.

 Don’t need it?
 Leave it.
-Also NEVER take your passport with you when you are sightseeing or as a piece of ID to a club.
+Also NEVER take your passport with you when you are sightseeing or as ID into a club.
 An old health card or driver’s license is sufficient.

 If you decide to take cameras, phones or any expensive electronics with you while sightseeing than be vigilant.
-Never put your wallet/phone in your back pocket and opt to wear a cross body purse with zippers for added security.
+Never put your wallet or phone in your back pocket and opt to wear a cross-body purse with zippers for added security.

-Backpacks should always be taken off and placed in front of you on buses and in the metro.
+Backpacks should always be taken off and placed in front of you on buses and when using the metro.
 Pickpockets have become so good that they can pick your front pocket with ease.

-Lastly, when eating/drinking in public places, always loop your backpack or purse strap around your leg or arm.
+Lastly, when eating and drinking in public places, always loop your backpack or purse strap around your leg or arm.
 Never leave any items on the floor beside you or on the back of your chair.

 Many horror stories start after a hard night of partying.
-In Santiago, for example, flaites/thieves wait outside of clubs in Bellavista for drunk tourists that are walking alone.
-A friend of mine actually rescued two German guys who were being pummelled by a gang of flaites at 4 in the morning.
+In Santiago, for example, flaites (also known as thieves), wait outside of clubs in Bellavista for drunk tourists that are walking alone.
+A friend of mine rescued two German guys who were being pummelled by a gang of flaites at 4 in the morning.

 There is nothing easier than robbing a drunk person, especially a drunk person who is walking home alone.
 If you do decide to go out and party, then try and leave the club with a group of people and take a taxi instead of walking home.
 Remember that there is safety in numbers.